tykawano/Algorithm-Visualizer/README.txt

 Capabilities with various input sizes.

 WHAT IT DOES:
-Shows a bar graph that shows a visually appealing animation of each sort that the algorithm does and plays a post-animation after each one.
-For each algorithm it will display the runtime, big O notation, my personnel rank on it, and the number of items that were in the list.
+It shows a bar graph that shows a visually appealing animation of each sort that the algorithm does and plays a post-animation after each one.
+Each algorithm will display the runtime, big O notation, my personnel rank on it, and the number of items in the list.
-There are seven different algorithms to choose from each with its option to do an instant sort.
+There are seven different algorithms to choose from, each with the option to do an instant sort.
 Which removes the delay of the animations of the algorithms and uses their raw sorting abilities.

 TYPE OF PROJECT: